youkhi/microsoft-foundry-labs/en/03-agents.md

 ### What is a Microsoft Foundry Agent?

-An AI Agent is an intelligent system that understands user requests and performs tasks using necessary tools.
+A Microsoft Foundry Agent is an intelligent system that understands user requests and performs tasks using appropriate tools and knowledge.

 ### Key Components